Medical History Update for Oral Surgery and Dental Implants

 - Clodronate (Bonefos) This one OK

 - Denosumab monoclonal Ig Ab (Prolia, XGEVA=like IV).
-Prolia patients should be treated the way we treat ORAL Bisphosphonate Patients.
+Prolia patients should be treated the way we treat ORAL Bisphosphonate patients as their risk is very low, likely less than .5% Watts 2019 JCEM.
 Xgeva patients should be treated the way we treat IV Bisphosphonate Patients.

 History of cancer?
 What type?
 Do you know what treatments you were given?